 Tribune Publishing last month said Alden Global Capital signed a “nonbinding term sheet” to sell The Sun to the nonprofit established by Bainum.
 Terms of the acquisition were not disclosed.

-“The Sun is a Maryland institution with a proud history, and an employer of hundreds of Marylanders,” Mike Ricci, a spokesman for Governor Larry Hogan, said in a statement to The Baltimore Sun in February.
+“The Sun is a Maryland institution with a proud history, and an employer of hundreds of Marylanders,” Mike Ricci, a spokesperson for Governor Larry Hogan, said in a statement to The Baltimore Sun in February.
 “We wish the paper great success as it returns to being locally-owned, and continues to carry out the work of the free press.”

 Bainum, born and raised in Takoma Park, is the chairman of Rockville-based Choice Hotels International, Inc. Bainum had a run in Maryland politics, serving in the House of Delegates from 1979 to 1982, and in the Maryland Senate from 1983 to 1986.